michaelLukasik/ESPDisplay/README.md

 ESP32 Based project to query OBD2 data through Vehicle PID's and display the results onto an OLED screen interfaced via SPI

-The project uses the ELMduino library provided here, which uses ISO-TP protocal via quereying the Vehichle's CAN bus and reconfigures the message to be parsable on the user end.
-Most of the work on this parsing algorithm was provided by the library's creator.
+The project uses the [ELMduino library provided here](https://github.com/PowerBroker2/ELMduino), which uses ISO-TP protocal via quereying the Vehichle's CAN bus and reconfigures the message to be parsable on the user end.
+All of the work on this parsing algorithm was provided by the library's creator.

 Currently, the information is sent via Bluetooth (as that was the cheapest ELM device I could get my hands on 😎 ), and suffers from PID "misses" occasionally.
 A wired connection may be better in the future.